 Before you become a mom, car seats seem very straight-forward.
 Then, as you join mom groups and read parenting blogs, you realize car seat safety is a whole lot more complicated than you thought.
 And, it seems somehow SO controversial?
-Everyone seems to have different opinions on what you’re supposed to do and when—especially when it comes to rear-facing car seats.
+Everyone seems to have different opinions on what you’re supposed to do and when—especially when it comes to seating position and rear-facing car seats.

 So, how do you know what to listen to?
 It can get so frustrating, you just pick and choose what to believe and what not to believe.
 But, friends, there are car seat safety facts, and Safe in the Seat exists to provide you with those facts and no fluff.
 Today, let’s sort through the myths and get to the truth about rear-facing car seats.